IBM-Cloud/docs/services/mobileaccess/google-auth-web.md

 	The POST response body contains the `access_token` and the `id_token` encoded in base64.

-	When you have received access, and identity tokens, you can flag web session as authenticated and optionally persist these tokens.
+	When you have received access, and identity tokens, you can flag Web session as authenticated and optionally persist these tokens.

 ##Using obtained access and identity token